danlunt1976/UM_Bristol/IT_Support.md

 ## Faults

-* Can't ssh to BC4 from miocene or silurian

 ## Day-to-day user support

 * convsh/xconv install on new machines
 * xancil install on new machines
 * IDL standard libraries in one place.
 * x-forwarding clash with cdo, nco, netcdf modules
-* update A record of data.deepmip.org

 ## Long-term support

 * Migrate all machines to Rocky 8 (SET submitted)
 * Set up up paleocene as the new webserver and ummodel/data
-* New data.deepmip server (SET submitted)